 Winter is coming.
 (Signal Game of Thrones music.)
 While you shouldn’t have to prepare quite the same way the Starks and Lannisters will, it’s still essential to make sure your home is ready for the cold.
-Here are a few suggestions from Bryant Heating & Cooling Service Experts to get you started.
+Here are some tips from Bryant Heating & Cooling Service Experts to get you started.

 Clear Space Near Air Returns

 You shouldn’t need cold air returns in the cold season right?
 Wrong.
-Make sure your air returns (the more sizable vents) are not blocked and that air can easily flow through them.
+Make sure your air returns (the more sizable vents) are not blocked and that air can flow easily into them.
 Your cold air returns are necessary to help your heating system run efficiently.

 Windows are a typical way that heat can escape your home, so contemplate replacing old or inefficient windows to help retain heat inside during the cooler months.

 Replace Your Home’s Air Filters

 With allergy and cold season quickly approaching, you want to be sure you’re doing anything you can to keep your family in good health.
 For the well-being of your indoor air, make sure you’re replacing your furnace or duct air filter every quarter.
 This will also help your furnace run more efficiently and save you energy, which means saving you money on heating bills.

 Invest in an Energy-Efficient Heating System

 If your furnace is older than 10 years, it’s most likely not nearly as energy-efficient as upgraded furnaces.
 Before the cooler temperature hits and you’re stuck with a failing furnace or high heating bills, think about investing in an upgraded system.

 Invest in a Whole-Home Humidifier